infinum/android-collar/README.md

         }
 })
 ```
-_LiveCollector_ constructor has a _Configuration_ parameter that consists of following members.
+_LiveCollector_ constructor has a _Configuration_ parameter that consists of the following members.
+The first parameter (*setAnalyticsCollectionEnabled*) defines the default state of analytics collection.
+If set to *false*, a warning message will appear in the Collar UI.
-If you put the first parameter *showSystemNotification* as *true* in *Configuration*, a notification will show once analytics are gathered and clicking on it will open a dedicated screen.
+If you set the second parameter (*showSystemNotification*) as *true*, a notification will show once analytics are gathered and clicking on it will open a dedicated screen.
-Second parameter *showInAppNotification* with value *true* in *Configuration* will show a Snackbar-ish popup once analytics are gathered inside the current running Activity.
+The third parameter (*showInAppNotification*) with value *true* will show a Snackbar-ish popup once analytics are gathered inside the currently running Activity.
 These parameters are default values per collector session but can be changed via _CollarActivity_ menu and will remain valid until the next session.
 Otherwise if set to *false* notification will **not** be shown but you can always run the UI with following command of getting the launch Intent instead of clicking the actual notification:

 ```kotlin
     startActivity(
         CollarUi.launchIntent().apply {